 We con ourselves into thinking we’re too busy to do intensive training.
 And we rush out of our 2-hour training room or online course armed with new knowledge about our chosen subject, but often with little understanding of how to implement what we’ve learned.

 If you want to learn how to prepare a Powerpoint or Keynote presentation, a 2-hour course or webinar might be all you need to get you started.
 But in two hours you’re not going to get feedback on your slides or suggestions for improvement.
 You won’t get coaching on your delivery or the level of rapport you’ve gained with your audience.
 You’ll get the basics.
 Believe me, I know: I’ve done more short courses than I’ve had hot dinners – almost!
 While I often gain a little nugget from each webinar, if it whets my appetite I’ll sign up and complete a bona fide course.
 (I should have eaten before I wrote this article – I’ve just noticed all the food metaphors I’ve used!)

 You need a lot more than knowledge to be effective.

 Organisations regularly promote staff to roles where professional people skills are required – without giving them the necessary training.
 They set people up to fail.
 If you have responsibility for developing people (for example as a team leader, manager, HR professional, teacher, parent, coach, executive, CEO, etc.,) then, in my mind, you have a professional people role.
-To be any good in that role you need professional people skills.
+To do well in that role you need professional people skills.
 And professional people skills, just like other professional skills need to be thoroughly learnt and practised.
 A quick fix approach just won’t hack it.
-If you’ve ever had a horrible boss with few people skills you’ll know exactly what I mean.
-Just because you have a title doesn’t mean you automatically have the skills, in the same way that owning a scalpel doesn’t make you a brain surgeon!
+If you’ve ever had a horrible boss with few people skills, you’ll know exactly what I mean.
+Just because you have a title doesn’t mean you automatically have the skills – in the same way that owning a scalpel doesn’t make you a brain surgeon!